 Voice.
-Use "I" and "We" sparingly and only to refer to the authors of a paper.
+Use "I" and "We" sparingly (or ideally, never) and only to refer to the authors of a paper.

 Note that every primary source article that you read as you conduct your literature review is a model of the kind of writing you are trying to accomplish.